abhisheknaiidu/a-pop/README.md

 [![time tracker](https://wakatime.com/badge/github/abhisheknaiidu/Zepta.svg)](https://wakatime.com/badge/github/abhisheknaiidu/Zepta)

-[A-POP](https://a-pop.vercel.app/) , is a HD Music Stream Application 🎧 built in order to provide high sound clarity to respective Youtube or SoundCloud Songs, and that too without ads and video streaming!
-Just Music and Chill 😉
+[A-POP](https://a-pop.vercel.app/), is a HD Music Stream Application 🎧 built in order to provide high sound clarity to respective Youtube or SoundCloud Songs, and that too without ads and video streaming!
+Just Music and Chill 😉 It's actually a hack for students, to listen to songs and bgm's from Youtube without even buffering data for video streams.

-It is built using GraphQL, Apollo Client Material-UI and obviously React!
+It is built using GraphQL, Apollo Client, Material-UI and obviously React!

 API is being hosted on Heroku using Apollo Client!